 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the financial Statements.

-In accordance with Section 135 of the Companies Act 2013 and the rules made thereunder the Companyhas formulated a Corporate Social Responsibility Policy a briefoutline of which along with the required disclosures is given in Annexure - C' which is annexed hereto and forms a part of the Boards' Report.
-The Company along withother companies of the Group has set up RP-Sanjiv Goenka Group CSR Trust to carry out CSRactivities.
+In accordance with Section 135 of the Act and the rules made thereunder the Companyhas formulated a Corporate Social Responsibility Policy a brief outline of which alongwith the required disclosures is given in Annexure - C' which is annexed hereto andforms a part of the Board's Report.

-The detail of the CSR Policy is also posted on the website of the Company and may beaccessed at the link-http://pcblltd.com/ investorrelations/investorrelations.php.
+The detail of the CSR Policy is also posted on Company's website and may be accessed atlink-http://pcblltd.com/ investorrelations/investorrelations.php.

-In a separate meeting of Indepenedent directors performance of non-independentdirectors performance of the board as a whole and performance of the Chairman wasevaluated taking into account the views of executive directors and non- executivedirectors.
+At a separate meeting of Independent directors performance of non-independentdirectors performance of the board as a whole and performance of the Chairman wasevaluated taking into account the views of executive directors and non- executivedirectors.
 The same was also discussed in the Board Meeting.
-Performance evaluation ofindependent directors was done by the entire board excluding the independent directorbeing evaluated.
+Performance evaluation ofindependent directors was done by the entire Board excluding the independent directorbeing evaluated.